Surrounded by forests, Hiroshima city has become world-famous as the ‘city-of-peace’.

 Kure's Battleship Yamanto Museum and beaches

 Kure is a popular daytrip to see the impressive battleship Yamato museum and the submarine you can walk through.
-There is also as an interesting retro-town center to walk through to eat the navy’s favorite curry & rice dish.
+There is also an interesting retro-town center to walk through to eat the navy’s favourite curry and rice dish.
 Kure is less than an hour by train, bus or car from Hiroshima station.
 Kure also has great sake breweries to explore and beautiful swimming beaches in summer.

 Mitarai: small town featured in Drive My Car

 From Kure, visitors can also head over to the small town of Mitarai- this town was once a lively entertainment port filled with teahouses and geisha.
 It is now rebuilding with new entrepreneurs running cafes, a retro-toy museum, historical theatre has been reopened, and has a few nice temples and inns in addition to classic streets of old houses.
 Mitarai was featured in the 2021 Japanese film Drive My Car.